bertmelis/bertmelis.github.io/_posts/2022-12-19-1-Containerized-Nginx-and-Letsencrypt.md

 WantedBy=default.target
 ```

-there are two commands in this unit file.
+There are two commands in this unit file.
 The first command checks for renewal.
 The second command reloads Nginx inside its container so new certificates are picked up.
 Mind that changes in configuration files are also picked up.
+If you made changes that contain errors, neither the changes nor new certificates are activated.

 `renew-certificates.timer`